Terms & Conditions.

 We may make fair and reasonable changes to these Terms and Conditions at any time by giving you prior written notice provided that such variations or changes are permitted under the Financial Conduct Authority Handbook.
 We will only make changes for good reasons as follows:

-to make our terms clearer or more favorable to you;
+to make our terms clearer or more favourable to you;

 to reflect legitimate increases or reductions in the cost of providing the Plan to you.
 Which include: